kburchfiel/rope/README.md

 **5.2.3.
 Phrases with "an"**

  I also tried to add in options for “an” versions of phrases that ended in “a.”
 These outlines are often similar to the “a” version of the phrase, except that they also have a modification that represents the “an.”
 These modifications often entailed (1 a -P (which is often more ergonomic than a -PB); (2 a –PB; or (3 an asterisk.
+When one of these modifications was used, I didn't necessarily deem it necessary to add in a story for that outline.

+**5.2.4.
+Using asterisks to represent words following a verb in phrases**

+Asterisks could be used to represent the word that follows a verb in a verb phrase.
+For instance, the addition of S*AE for "say that" combines the addition of SAE for "say" with an asterisk to represent "that."

 **5.3.
 Derivative single-stroke phrase outlines that you can add in**